JonasWIP/supanexttemplate/README.md

 ## TODO

-- Refactor the organisation and directory structure of the project / Remove unused files and folders
 - Setup Tests for every page
 - Home Page will be a short tutorial for the template, and what to setup and configure
 - Remove issues, warnings from supabase and compile, setup